ricacostt/iss-data-app/README.md

 Firstly you'll want to download and unzip the code into a directory or folder of your choice.

 Next if you've not already got Ruby, you'll need to [install it](https://www.ruby-lang.org/en/documentation/installation/).
-There are a number of different ways to do it depending on your operating system.  **NB** Apple Macs already have it installed, but the version is quite old, so we'd recommend installing a more up-to-date one.
+There are a number of different ways to do it depending on your operating system.
+The challenge needs **at least Ruby v3** to run.

 Once you've installed ruby, you can install the dependencies for this project in a terminal.
 You should open a terminal in the directory or folder where your code has been checked out.